How Long Does A Roof Last In Wisconsin? (Expert Advice!)

 How often should a roof be replaced?

-The frequency of roof replacement depends on factors such as the roofing material, installation quality, local climate, and maintenance.
+The frequency or need for roof replacement depends on factors such as the roofing material, installation quality, local climate, and maintenance.
 Asphalt shingle roofs typically last 20 to 25 years, while more durable materials like metal roofing or tile shingles can last 50 years or more.
 Regular inspection and maintenance can extend the roof’s lifespan, delaying the need for replacement.

 What roof has the longest lifespan?